-If the likelihood doesn't have a differential element and, therefore, doesn't reliably support probabilistic inference, then what can be done?
-Note that probability theory is not the only uncertainty quantification game in town.
+If the likelihood doesn't have a differential element and, therefore, doesn't reliably support probabilistic inference, but there's still something that can be done!
+The point is: probability theory is not the only uncertainty quantification game in town.
 Starting with Dempster's seminal work in the 1960s, there have been major developments in what's called {\em imprecise probabilities}; see, e.g., the books by \citet{shafer1976}, \citet{dubois.prade.book}, \citet{walley1991}, \citet{lower.previsions.book}, \citet{imprecise.prob.book}, and \citet{cuzzolin.book}.
 The simplest among the imprecise probability models is {\em possibility theory}, with close connections to fuzzy set theory \citep[e.g.,][]{zadeh1965, hanss.book}, which dates back to \citet{shackle1961} and \citet{zadeh1978}; much of modern possibility theory is based on \citet{dubois.prade.book} and the extensive subsequent work by the same authors.
 It is a general-purpose theory of uncertainty quantification applied throughout science and engineering; statistical applications are discussed in \citet{dubois2006} and the references therein, but the perspective I share here and in the next section is new.